honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 ## Keep your FOMO at bay

 Now, you might be concerned that if you're not keeping up with all the latest announcements, you're already falling behind.
 But let me reassure you that the majority of people in the world are not yet using ChatGPT.
+Keep calm!

 Next time you commute on a tram, take a look around and consider how many of the people you see might have their own sophisticated ChatGPT or Stable Diffusion promptbook.
+None?
+One?
+Two?

 This could potentially lead to significant societal division between those who have access to AI and those who don't.
 Remember how [we learned](https://cc.cz/sbirka-pocitacu-od-cesko-digital-pomohla-2-800-rodinam-s-online-vyukou-pod-kridla-ji-nove-bere-clovek-v-tisni/) during the pandemic, that many families in Czechia don't even have reliable access to computers?
 While there may be some opportunities for AI-induced social mobility, I'm afraid it could end up like it always does - with the rich getting richer and the privileged becoming even more privileged.

-It's understandable to feel anxious about that.
+We should be definitely worried about that.

 But don't succumb to the _fear of missing out_!
 The fact that you're reading this article likely means you're already among the top 0.1% of early adopters.
 If you've interacted with ChatGPT more than five times, you're probably among the top 0.001%.

 Check out this [weekly report on new developments in AI](https://www.reddit.com/r/ChatGPT/comments/12o29gl/gpt4_week_4_the_rise_of_agents_and_the_beginning/).
 Even experts in the field struggle to keep up.
 We're whitnessing a mass exploration of technology, which is easy to use and accessible to basically anyone, including children.
 However, much of what's out there is: